gkullio/N1-Console-Demo/readme.md

 ### 6. Fill in the remaining required values in the terraform.tfvars file.

 ### 7. Run terraform commands to initialize the Terraform working directory.
-    1. terraform init
-    2. terraform plan
-    3. terraform apply -auto-approve